 Best Time for Backpacking in Nepal

-The best time for Backpacking in Nepal is when you can thoroughly enjoy the journey with lesser problems and more adventure.
+The best time for Backpacking in Nepal is when you can thoroughly enjoy the journey with fewer problems and more adventure.

 You can choose any one of the four seasons for backpacking in Nepal but, all of them may not be suitable for an enjoyable trip.

-The risks at the Himalayan landscape are unpredictable and uncertain.
-Similarly, the risks vary with the geography and we should be aware and prepared to tackle such risks if it occurs untimely.
+The risks in the Himalayan landscape are unpredictable and uncertain.
+Similarly, the risks vary with the geography and we should be aware and prepared to tackle such risks if they occur untimely.

 So, for a better experience, you are recommended to select the best time to backpack in Nepal.